-We’ve officially reached the age of the LA mega-restaurant.
+We’re deep into the age of the LA mega-restaurant.
 Massive spots are taking over entire blocks of downtown, and famous chefs from other cities have finally realized we have the best produce in the country and want to know what serving a fresh eggplant in January feels like.
-The more they bring their restaurants in, the more LA seems like it’s on the fast-track to becoming a version of the Vegas strip - a spread-out museum of the best restaurants from everywhere else.
+The more restaurants they bring in, the more LA seems like it’s on the fast track to becoming the Vegas strip—a sprawling museum of the best restaurants from everywhere else.

 Take a deep inhale and unclench your crystals.
-Because as long as places like All Time keep opening, we have nothing to worry about.
-This Los Feliz cafe feels like a completely new, and completely original, version of LA dining.
+Because as long as places like All Time keep dotting the landscape, we have nothing to worry about.
+This Los Feliz cafe is the completely original version of LA dining.

 Located on Hillhurst a few blocks south of Griffith Park, All Time looks like it’s just a coffee shop when you walk in.
 That’s because it is a coffee shop.
-Come any day before 3pm and you’ll find people hanging out in the mostly-outdoor space, getting work done on laptops and eating pastries and egg dishes they ordered from the counter inside.
+Come any day before 2:30pm and you’ll find people hanging out in the mostly-outdoor space, getting work done on laptops, and eating pastries and egg dishes that are way better than they need be.

-But we aren’t dropping an 8.9 on a place because they have a nice patio and a good breakfast burrito.
-All Time’s rating is earned because of their full-service dinner that transforms the place from a neighborhood cafe to a restaurant you drive across the city to experience.
+But we aren’t giving a place an 8.0 because they have a nice patio and a good breakfast burrito.
+All Time’s rating is earned because of their full-service dinner that transforms the place from a neighborhood cafe to a restaurant you should consider driving across the city to experience.

 All Time is fine dining on the concrete front patio of a Los Feliz coffee shop.
-The dinner menu changes daily, but know that whatever is written on their glass placard menu will be incredible.
-Expect some version of their “good ass” salad, maybe a cavatelli, a few giant pieces of meat, and if you’re lucky, a burrata-and-tomato covered focaccia that deserves to be its own religion.
+The dinner menu changes semi-frequently, but know that whatever is scrawled on the brown piece of paper that night will be very good.
+Expect some version of their “good ass” salad, maybe a lamb ragu, a few giant pieces of meat, and if you’re lucky, a burrata-and-tomato-covered focaccia that deserves to be its own religion.